Frequently Asked ‘Radiator’ Questions

 If you’ve been lucky enough to add an ensuite or perhaps an extra bedroom – or perhaps created an extension for your home, you may have opted for stud walls to get the job done.

-Stud walls are made from plasterboard and supported by a horizontal and vertical timber frame called (appropriately) ‘studs’.
+Stud walls are made from plasterboard and supported by a horizontal and vertical timber or metallic frame called (appropriately) ‘studs’.

 When it comes to hanging your radiator or towel rail on a stud wall, you most definitely want to be sure you are attaching it to the wooden frame and NOT the plasterboard – not doing so is a disaster waiting to happen.